gitenberg-dev/gitberg-autoupdate/README.md

 These commands rely on a file called `test_env` with the environment variables specified above under [Development](#development) to be configured.

+the docker app will think it's not configured if the rdf.tar.bz2 file is less than 24 hours old

 #### Testing in Development

 You can use ngrok https://ngrok.com/ to send a github webhook to the auto-update server - it will put events on the configured queuing service.